RTO Set Up Cost

 - Blended delivery.
 The blended delivery model is overwhelmingly the most common model that we see today in the modern, small to medium size RTO.
 This is where we have a combination of the modes of delivery identified above.
 As an example, let’s say I am delivering a course in Aged Care.
 The course is delivered over 24 weeks which is equal to 6 months.
 The learner attends the RTO for classroom-based training for the first 12 weeks (term 1) four days per week.
 Parallel to this classroom training, the learner is also exposed to some online learning to engage in the course content and to complete self-paced assignment activities.
 The learner also participates in some practical training in a basic simulated training environment at the RTO premises.
 In the second 12 week block (term 2), the learner now attends the RTO only two days per week but is also required to attend work placement two days per week over the 12 weeks.
 The trainer will attend the workplace and undertake observation assessment of the learner performing tasks on the job.
 All along, the learner is continuing to engage in online learning and completing written assignments and submitting workplace portfolio evidence online.
 This blended mode of delivery involves all of the modes identified above.
 It is actually quite rare now to see courses which are delivered using only one mode of delivery.
 The blended mode of delivery is the new normal.

 You can see, from the information provided above that coming up with the mode of delivery and identifying the particular costs of developing all of the arrangements and materials in support of that mode of delivery will have a direct impact on the cost of setting up the RTO.
-I think it is quite amazing when someone making an enquiry asks me the question how much it will cost to set up a particular course.
-The cheapest way to deliver training is often classroom delivery with groups of students teaching cognitive skills such as business and administrative skills.
+The cheapest way to deliver training is often classroom delivery using short term room hire with groups of students teaching cognitive skills such as business and administrative skills.
 Using strategies such as ‘bring your own device’ can further reduce the costs of providing suitable IT facilities to support learning delivery.
-All of these factors need to be considered in the cost before you launch yourself into the RTO registration process.
+Imagine delivering a part time Diploma of Business completely remote using a combination of online learning and timetabled virtual classroom sessions on Zoom.
+All of these options need to be considered in the cost before you launch yourself into the RTO registration process.